Angeloo89/nginx_basic_puppet/basic_nginx/README.md

 $sudo puppet module list

--> We can now execute the puppet to check if NGINX was correctly installed.
+-> Now execute the puppet to check if NGINX was correctly installed.
 Normally installed in the path of the output

 $sudo puppet apply /etc/puppet/code/modules/nginx/examples/init.pp

--> and then we can see that the puppet will try to write in NGINX files (they must exist to be able to write)
+-> And then we can see that the puppet will try to write in NGINX files (they must exist to be able to write)